Swishd/api-docs/source/index.html.md

 street | **yes** | Street Name
 postCode | **yes** | PostCode
 city | **yes** | City
-unattendedDeliveryOption | **yes** | Options include: **safeplace** (Leave in a safe place) , **neighbour** (Leave item with Neighbour), **alt** (Delivery to Alternative Address - Will incur additional cost), **returnsender** (Delivery to Alternative Address - Will incur additional cost) unattendedDeliveryNote | no | Notes relating to the *unattendedDeliveryOption*
+deliveryInstructions | no | Any additional information that is required to be passed to the driver unattendedDeliveryOption | **yes** | Options include: **safeplace** (Leave in a safe place) , **neighbour** (Leave item with Neighbour), **alt** (Delivery to Alternative Address - Will incur additional cost), **returnsender** (Delivery to Alternative Address - Will incur additional cost) unattendedDeliveryNote | no | Notes relating to the *unattendedDeliveryOption*
 items: [] | No | Optional field where a **collection** of items can be passed to ensure the delivery driver picks up the correct number of items.
 Parameters in this collection include *Quantity* (integer) and ​*Description*​ (string).